Victoriaville Tigres Logo

 1991 – 1999

-The 1991 emblem redesign updated the team’s visual identity, preserving the main details of the previous one but adding new accents through a change in the color palette and making the visual appearance brighter.
+The 1991 emblem redesign updated the team’s visual identity, preserving the main details of the previous one while adding new accents through a revised color palette and a brighter appearance.

 The “V” that forms the logo’s background is now black, strongly contrasting with the yellow tiger.